yofriendfromschool1/AnonProxy/README.md

    python3 app.py
    ```
 3. **How it works:** `app.py` rapidly tests hundreds of SOCKS5 nodes concurrently from multiple backup APIs.
 It instantly drops dead nodes and automatically rotates to working ones if a connection drops, ensuring you always have a bypass.
-4. Point your OS proxy settings or CLI tools (like `curl --socks5 127.0.0.1:8080`) to the local port.
+4. Point your OS proxy settings or CLI tools (like `curl -x http://127.0.0.1:8080 https://ipleak.net`) to the local port.
+(Note: The desktop app creates an HTTP proxy endpoint on port 8080).

 ## 🦊 The Chrome Extension (Browser Only)